INTERVIEW: What you should know before seeing "Clown in a Cornfield", from director Eli Craig

 To get to the bloody, pulsing heart of Clown in a Cornfield, we sat down with director Eli Craig for a revealing chat.

-You can watch the full interview at the end of this article.
-But first, here are 4 key things we learned from our conversation, just in time for Clown in a Cornfield to slash its way onto the big screen on May 1st.
+Here are 4 key things we learned from our conversation, just in time for Clown in a Cornfield to slash its way onto the big screen on May 1st.

 4 things you need to know about “Clown in a Cornfield”